Josh Young: Early life and education

-Young was raised in Wallingford, Pennsylvania, and his family is Conservative Jewish.
+Young was raised in a Conservative Jewish family in Wallingford, Pennsylvania.
 He trained at the Pennsylvania Governors School for the Arts and holds a B.F.A. in Musical Theatre from Syracuse University.

 Career

-In 2005, Young performed as Tony in the 50th-anniversary international tour of West Side Story.
+In 2003, Young played Marius in the US national tour of Les Misérables.
+Afterwards, he starred as Tony in the European and Asian tour of West Side Story.

+From 2011 to 2012, Young played Judas in the Broadway revival of Jesus Christ Superstar, for which he was nominated for the Tony Award for Best Featured Actor in a Musical and won the 2012 Theatre World Award for outstanding Broadway debut performance.

+In late 2012, he reprised his role of Che in Evita for the United States revival tour.

+In March 2013, Young performed "Bring On the Men" from the Broadway musical Jekyll & Hyde at Broadway Cares/Equity Fights AIDS fundraising concert Broadway Backwards.
+In the summer of that same year he played Lt.
+Cable in The Muny production of South Pacific.

+In 2015, he created the role of John Newton in the musical Amazing Grace on Broadway; the cast recording was released in February 2016.
+He won a Broadway World Award for this role in the Chicago Premiere at Bank of America Theatre.

+Young appeared as Dr. Neville Craven in the 2016 and 2017 Shakespeare Theatre Company, 5th Avenue Theatre and Hobby Center for the Performing Arts productions of The Secret Garden.
+He was also in the 25th anniversary concert of The Secret Garden at the Lincoln Center in early 2016, appearing as Captain Albert Lennox.

 He performed in several shows in the Stratford Festival, including The Grapes of Wrath (Connie), Evita (Che), and Kiss Me Kate (Paul).
 For his role as Che in Evita, he won the Broadway World Toronto Award for Best Actor in a Musical.
-He then played Marius in a tour of Les Misérables.

-From 2011 to 2012, Young played the role of Judas in the revival of Jesus Christ Superstar for which he was nominated for the Tony Award for Best Featured Actor in a Musical.
-On May 8, 2012, he won the Theatre World Award for an outstanding Broadway debut performance for this role.

-In March 2013, Young performed "Bring On the Men" from the Broadway musical Jekyll & Hyde at Broadway Cares/Equity Fights AIDS fundraising concert Broadway Backwards.

-In 2015, he starred in the musical Amazing Grace on Broadway in the role of John Newton.
-He can be heard on the cast recording, which was released in February 2016.
-He won a Broadway World Award for this role in the Chicago Premiere at Bank of America Theatre.

-In 2019, Young joined the faculty of Oakland University.
+Young joined the faculty of Oakland University in 2019, and the faculty of Missouri State University in 2023.

+In June 2022, he co-starred with Emily Padgett in Sunday in the Park with George at Shea's 710 Theatre, playing the title role.

 Personal life

-On January 12, 2017, Young got engaged to actress Emily Padgett.
-They were married on June 3, 2018.
-The couple welcomed their first child, a daughter, in February 2019.
-They had a son in November 2020.
+On January 12, 2017, Young got engaged to actress Emily Padgett; they were married on June 3, 2018.
+The couple welcomed their first child, a daughter, in February 2019, and a son in November 2020.